 Arthritis is a medical condition mainly affecting the joint.
 The condition is characterized by swelling, stiffness and pain in joint.
 Arthritis further can be categorized into two types.
 It can be non inflammatory arthritis and inflammatory arthritis.
 Non inflammatory arthritis is due to wear and tear of the joint and aging.
-Osteoarthritis is a non inflammatory arthritis.

 Inflammatory arthritis involves immune system of the body.
 The immune system attacks body own healthy tissues, without any reason.
 Most common type of inflammatory arthritis is rheumatoid arthritis, systemic lupus erythematosus and psoriatic arthritis.
 These disorders affect joints as well as other organs of the body.